mstksg/inCode/copy/entries/machines-1.md

 :   haskell
 :   functional reactive programming
 :   machines
+:   arrows
 CreateTime
 :   2014/01/19 22:55:57
 PostDate
-:   never
+:   Never
 Series
-:   Intro to Machines
+:   Intro to Machines and Arrows
 Identifier
-:   machines-1
+:   machines-arrows-1

 So I'm going to be running a series soon on computation and (physical) simulations using AFRP (Arrowized Functional Reactive Programming) principles.